functionalDev/devtools-overlay/CONTRIBUTING.md

 ## Operating System

-I'm working on a linux machine right now, but everything should be wokking the same way regardless of OS.
+I'm working on a windows  machine right now, but everything should be wokking the same way regardless of OS.
 Please make an issue if it's not.

 Alternatively, if something is off, I recommend using [Gitpod](https://gitpod.io) or [Codeflow](https://stackblitz.com/codeflow) for development.
 Both of them are free for oss projects like this one and will give you a stable development environment.